kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 During the upgrade, a mix of components will be running both election approaches.
 When the leader lease expires, there are a couple possibilities:

-- A controller instance using Lease Based Leader Election claims the leader lease
+- A controller instance using `Lease`-based leader election claims the leader lease
-- The coordinated election controller picks a leader, from the components that have written identity leases, and claims the lease on the leader's behalf
+- The coordinated election controller picks a leader, from the components that have written LeaseCandidate leases, and claims the lease on the leader's behalf

-Both possibilities have acceptable outcomes during the migration-- a component is elected leader, and once elected, remains leader so long as it keeps the lease renewed.
+Both possibilities have acceptable outcomes during the migration: a component is elected leader, and once elected, remains leader so long as it keeps the lease renewed.
 The elected leader might not be the leader that Coordinated Leader Election would pick, but this is no worse than how leader election works